-Middle College is an early college experience designed for high school seniors.
-The program helps these students pursue technical training and develop industry-relevant work experience for high-growth, high-wage career pathways in South Central Wisconsin.
+Middle College is a bridge-to-college program designed for high school seniors.
+The program helps students pursue technical training and develop industry-relevant work experience for high-growth, high-wage career pathways in South Central Wisconsin.
 Program tracks are available in culinary arts*, healthcare and manufacturing at participating locations.

-Under the YA design, students are concurrently enrolled in academic classes to meet high school graduation requirements, in a youth apprenticeship related instruction class, and are employed by a participating employer under the supervision of a skilled mentor.
+Under the YA design, students are enrolled in academic classes to meet high school graduation requirements, in a YA-related instruction class and are employed by a participating employer under the supervision of a skilled mentor.

-There’s help for youth and young adults (ages 16-24) who aren’t sure of their career path or need help getting there.
-Programs are available to help provide extensive career exploration and guidance, work readiness and employment services and opportunities for skills training to those ready to meet their potential.
-Learn more
+Are you between 16 and 24?
+Are you not sure of your career path or need a boost getting there?
+We have programs to help provide extensive career exploration and guidance, work readiness and employment services, and opportunities for skills training if you’re ready to meet your potential.

-Inspire Madison Region is a collaborative effort to help individuals achieve their academic, career and life goals, and to help build a strong workforce throughout Dane, Iowa, Green, Dodge, Jefferson and Sauk Counties.
-Under the initiative, career development tools and workforce data form a system where educators, students, parents and job-seekers can connect around work-based learning and career coaching.
-Learn more at inspiremadisonregion.org.
+Inspire Madison Region is a collaborative effort to help individuals achieve their academic, career and life goals, and to help build a stronger workforce throughout Dane, Iowa, Green, Dodge, Jefferson and Sauk counties.
+Under the initiative, career development tools and workforce data form a system where educators, students, parents and job seekers can connect around work-based learning and career coaching.